Water supply planning

 The Department of Water and Environmental Regulation works with government agencies and other organisations to advise on water supply options for developments that are of strategic significance to the state, such as the Ord River irrigation area expansion and heavy industry in Kwinana (Western Trade Coast heavy industry water supply strategy, 2016).
 Advice may include pre-feasibility and feasibility assessments of water supply options (e.g. Myalup irrigated horticulture managed aquifer recharge prefeasibility study, 2018).

 We regulate the sustainable take of water and encourage efficient use of groundwater and surface water resources to meet additional demand.
 Future water supply options will be identified when this is no longer feasible.
 New water sources may include those that are not of drinking water quality, but can be utilised in other ways that are ‘fit-for-purpose’, such as using recycled wastewater to irrigate sporting ovals.

 Water supply planning can be carried out at different geographic and time scales and at different levels of detail.

 The strategic scale covers large geographic areas and looks further into the future, where a wider range of options can be considered.
 At smaller scales and closer timeframes, fewer options may be available or appropriate, and the costs and benefits can be assessed in greater detail and with more certainty.

 Roles and responsibilities

-In addition to our legislative functions, the Department of Water coordinates cross-agency advice on future water demand and water supply options, including:
+In addition to our legislative functions, the Department of Water and Environmental Regulation coordinates cross-agency advice on future water demand and water supply options, including: